bbonnin/pizza-angular/README.md

 Angular directive for Zurb Pizza Pie Charts

-To find more information about Pizza Pie Charts, consult the [Zurb page of "Pizza Pie Charts"](http://zurb.com/playground/pizza-pie-charts) et the [github of this project](https://github.com/zurb/pizza/)
+To find more information about Pizza Pie Charts, consult the [Zurb page of "Pizza Pie Charts"](http://zurb.com/playground/pizza-pie-charts) and the [github of this project](https://github.com/zurb/pizza/)

 ### First step : HTML